 Namcha Barwa, or Namjagbarwa, is a legendary mountain with a height of 7,785 meters above sea level.
 It stands inside the Great Bend of the Yarlung Tsangpo River as the river enters its notable gorge across the Himalaya.
 Namcha Barwa in Tibetan language means “the war spear pierces into the sky”.
 It kept its record as the highest unclimbed independent mountain in the world until 1992 conquered by a Sino-Japanese mountaineering expedition.

 Mt.
 Gongga, also known as Minya Konka, is the highest mountain in Sichuan Province with a peak of 7,556 meters, which located on the eastern margin of Tibet-Qinghai Plateau.
 In Tibetan language, “Gong Go” means “the Highest Snow Mountain”.
+It is also known to locals as "The King of Sichuan Mountains".
 It is a fully development maritime glacier mountain, a hot potato for mountaineers to conquer.

-Buka Daban, also known as Bokalik Tagh or Xinqing Feng.
+Also known as Buka Daban or Bokalik Tagh or Xinqing Feng.
 With a height of 6,860 meters, is a remote peak on the border between Xinjiang and Qinghai Province and the highest peak of the latter.
 It is part of the Kunlun Mountains of East-Central Asia.

 Meili Snow Mountain

 Mt.
 Kailash or known as Gangs Rin-po-che in local, is the main peak of the Gangdisê Mountains, which are part of the Transhimalaya in Tibet.
 Standing in Pulan County, Ali Region, with a height of 6,721 meters, it has entitled the “Top of Ali”, while Tibetan Buddhists called it "precious jewel of snows".